atique24/git-selenium-framework2/README.md

 screenshots/ today's date /
 logs/ today's date / Automation.log

 🔵 Supports DDT using JSON or CSV.
 Just put the file data file in //datafiles// folder.
 You can use @ddt from unitTest or @pytest.parameterize from pytest for Data Driven Testing.
+Please see the example Test.

+🔵 Supports TestSuite creating using UnitTest Framework.
+Please see the examples in the Tests folder.

 🔵 Supports Class Level SetUp and TearDown.
 Fresh browser session will be created for each TestClass.